sagedemage/2d-platformer/README.md

 ![](screenshots/2d_platformer.webp)

 ## About
-A simple 2D palformer game written in C using SDL2.
-This game is only supported for Linux.
-This game is in alpha software.
-There are going to be features missing.
+A simple 2D palformer game written in C++ using SDL2.

 ## Dependencies
 * gcc (GNU GCC Compiler)